 Women interested in a permanent form of birth control should look into an attractive procedure called tubal ligation.
 This surgical procedure serilizes a woman very effectively, preventing pregnancy with a failure rate as low as 0.4%.

 Women should be aware of one important fact — tubal ligation is generally regarded as a permanent type of birth control, although reversal surgery may be available.

-Tubal ligation may be the best option for women who are certain that they wish to prevent future pregnancies — in other words, to be permanently sterilized.
-Some women regret their decisions later on, however, and the rule is that the younger the woman, the more likely it is that she will eventually want a reversal procedure.
+Tubal ligation may be the best birth control option for women who are certain that they wish to prevent future pregnancies — in other words, to be permanently sterilized.
+Some women regret their decision to have a tubal ligation later on, however, and the rule is that the younger the woman, the more likely it is that she will eventually want a reversal procedure.

 Although highly effective, a tubal ligation is a relatively simple operation done in a clinic, doctor's office, or hospital, and it can be performed under local or general anesthesia.